MENU

 About this Publication

-This document is FA174, one of a series of the School of Forest, Fisheries, and Geomatics Sciences, Program in Fisheries and Aquatic Sciences, UF/IFAS Extension.
+This document is FA174, one of a series of the School of Forest, Fisheries, and Geomatics Sciences, Fisheries and Aquatic Sciences Program, UF/IFAS Extension.
 Original publication date May 2010.
 Revised March 2018.
-Visit the EDIS website at https://edis.ifas.ufl.edu.
+Visit the EDIS website at https://edis.ifas.ufl.edu for the currently supported version of this publication.

 About the Authors

-R. LeRoy Creswell, Florida Sea Grant regional Extension agent; Cortney L. Ohs, assistant professor, School of Forest, Fisheries, and Geomatics Sciences, Program in Fisheries and Aquatic Sciences, UF/IFAS Indian River Research and Education Center; Craig S. Kasper, aquaculture program manager, Hillsborough Community College; Elisa J. Livengood, graduate student, School of Forest, Fisheries, and Geomatics Sciences; Amber L. Garr, research associate, Harbor Branch Oceanographic Institute at Florida Atlantic University Center for Aquaculture and Stock Enhancement; Brian E. Myers, associate professor, Department of Agricultural Education and Communication; Carlos V. Martinez, assistant in Extension, School of Forest, Fisheries, and Geomatics Sciences, Program in Fisheries and Aquatic Sciences; and Frank A. Chapman, associate professor, School of Forest, Fisheries, and Geomatics Sciences, Program in Fisheries and Aquatic Sciences; UF/IFAS Extension, Gainesville, FL 32611.
+R. LeRoy Creswell, Florida Sea Grant regional Extension agent; Cortney L. Ohs, assistant professor, School of Forest, Fisheries, and Geomatics Sciences, Fisheries and Aquatic Sciences Program, UF/IFAS Indian River Research and Education Center; Craig S. Kasper, aquaculture program manager, Hillsborough Community College; Elisa J. Livengood, graduate student, School of Forest, Fisheries, and Geomatics Sciences,; Amber L. Garr, research associate, Harbor Branch Oceanographic Institute at Florida Atlantic University Center for Aquaculture and Stock Enhancement; Brian E. Myers, associate professor, Department of Agricultural Education and Communication; Carlos V. Martinez, assistant in Extension, School of Forest, Fisheries, and Geomatics Sciences, Fisheries and Aquatic Sciences Program; and Frank A. Chapman, associate professor, School of Forest, Fisheries, and Geomatics Sciences, Fisheries and Aquatic Sciences Program; UF/IFAS Extension, Gainesville, FL 32611.

 Contacts